RachelSa/regenerating-dinosaurs/README.md

  Before beginning this tutorial, you must have a Rails 5 application with a Github repository.
 Note that in order to deploy on Heroku, the app must have a PostgreSQL database (Rails apps are created with a sqlite3 database by default).

  If you don't have an existing app, you can [fork and clone](https://help.github.com/articles/fork-a-repo/) this Github repository, which includes a demo app with a rake file.
-The demo app has one model, `dinosaur` and a route, ['/dinosaurs'](https://regenerating-dinosaur.herokuapp.com/dinosaurs), which renders JSON data containing information about all dinosaurs in the database.
+The demo app has one model `dinosaur` and a route, ['/dinosaurs'](https://regenerating-dinosaur.herokuapp.com/dinosaurs), which renders JSON data containing information about all dinosaurs in the database.
 Check the app's [model](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/models/dinosaur.rb), [routes](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/config/routes.rb), and [controller](https://github.com/RachelSa/regenerating-dinosaurs/blob/master/app/controllers/dinosaurs_controller.rb) to see how this is set up.

 ### Instructions